fpgaprince/rtd/docs/source/hdl.rst

 resize
 *********************************************
 Again, make sure you're using IEEE.numeric_std.ALL
-Use this to resize "sign extend" you vector/register that holds your signed/unsigned value.
+Use this to resize "sign extend" your vector/register that holds your signed/unsigned value.
+Use before doing arithmetic.

 .. code-block:: vhdl
   :linenos: